pyamsoft/dots/README.md

 Don't enable the user level systemd service - it's weird.
 Use our customer autostart-sunshine user service which calls through to the `restart-sunshine` script, which it expects to live in `${HOME}/.local/bin` The `restart-sunshine` script is unixy platform agnostic and will handle known quirks of sunshine

+### Secure Boot

+You should install `sbctl` to easily manage secure boot, and reference the Arch wiki for usage.
+On specific machines, the secure boot BIOS process is a little janky.
+On my minisforum UM780XTX it is as follows

+At any point if you are asked to "restore factory keys" or "reboot without saving", DO NOT DO IT.

+- Boot into Admin BIOS -> Security -> Secure Boot
+- You should see you are in "User" or "Standard" mode at the top
+- Disable Secure Boot
+- Set to Custom Mode
+- Manually restore the factory keys
+- Enable setup mode
+- Reboot the machine, go into BIOS again
+- Boot into Admin BIOS -> Security -> Secure Boot
+- You should see you are in "User" or "Standard" mode at the top
+- Enable setup mode (it should be allowed and the machine still in Custom mode with Disabled SB)
+- Now at the top you should see you are in "Setup" mode instead of "User"
+- DO NOT REBOOT - IF YOU REBOOT YOU WILL LEAVE SETUP MODE
+- Go to the boot override and select your main boot device.
+- Verify you are in setup mode via `sbctl status` and enroll your keys

 ## Tweaks